warrenwoodhouse/sharefactorystickers/README.md

 6. You can now use stickers in the video editing tool and the collage editing tool (known as photo editing tool).

 # CHANGELOG
-Updates are available at https://warrenwoodhouse.fandom.com/wiki/Category:SHAREfactory_Stickers?action=toggle_view_desktop#Changelog
+Updates are available at https://github.com/warrenwoodhouse/sharefactorystickers/blob/main/README.md#changelog

+* [CLICK HERE](https://github.com/warrenwoodhouse/sharefactorystickers/commits/main/) to see the full list of updates to the repository.